balexandermunoz/draggable-charts/README.md

 ## Bezier Chart:
+Displays a quadratic Bezier chart with draggable points to adjust the curvature with one control point per each two data points.
 - `data` (`dict`): The data to display in the chart.
 It has the form `{"trace 1": {"x": [1,2,3], "y": [1, 4, 9]},
     "trace 2": ...